eclectic-kitty/notes/Final - pre-thots.md

 	- What if there's nothing waiting to be revealed?
 The play of shadows fooled us all.
 Subterfuge to get our price of admission.
 Darkness not as a monster, but as emptiness.
 We are none the wiser.
 No answers.
 No truths.
 	- The hero turns to look inside, is destroyed by what he sees, and is redeemed.
 Saga said we're both heroes.
 I'll pay the price. so will she.
 We are here to kill the monster.
 I pray nothing comes after, nothing but sleep.
 	- This is how we win.
 Is it too easy?
 What if this is still the dark place?
 Another dream to wake up from.
 Always coming back to the beginning.
 The memory of what came before burned away by this terrible realisation.
 Maybe it's a mercy, forgetting.
 To know nothing when we loop around, back to -
+- Final Draft ending monologue
+	- I see it clearly now.
+This part at least.
+	- We have met here before.
+	- Time loops in the Dark Place.
+	- Every choice affects everything that comes before and after you make it, like it does when you change a detail in a story you're writing.
+	- When the bullet of light blew the darkness out of the crater of my skull, the Dark Presence was born from the remains, feeding on the horror around it to grow.
+	- It found me writing, tapped into me, influenced me.
+I was lost in my work
+	- The link was severed when I finished Return, but the Dark Presence was hungry for more.
+And I was missing the small part of myself that it had been born from.
+	- Alice.
+Love is strange.
+	- Even apart, we're still together in our memories.
+	- We put each other through hell to set us free.
+	- Again and again.
+Different versions of us.
+	- Alice helped me get there.
+Where I needed to be.
+	- It has taken so long.
+	- The process to change reality is so delicate, to be true in just the right way and still find a way past our flaws.
+	- So many drafts.
+So many photographs.
+So many lives lived outside of time.
+	- An eternity apart to finally arrive here.
+	- And so I return.
+	- With me I bear the torch of knowledge.
+	- The light.
+The miracle illuminated
+	- The master of two worlds.
+	- No, the master of many worlds.

+Ritual not only commu­nicates something but is taken by those performing it to be 'doing something' as well
 #### Talking with Kelsey